 Continuously monitoring new and existing competition.

-Selling a home involves a lot of emotion; skillfully separating emotion and understanding the psychological makeup and experience of all parties will help lubricate a successful transaction.
+Selling a home involves a lot of emotion; skillfully separating emotion and understanding the psychological makeup and experience of all parties will help ensure a successful transaction.
+Some examples of real estate psychology:

 Their job is complex (I know!).
-Showing some empathy to them will typically soften their position and put you in a better position to apply leverage when possible.
+Showing some empathy will typically soften their position and put you in a better position to apply leverage when possible.

 They can kill a deal.
 But they do not like to be told how to do their job.
 Understand this and use it to your advantage.